AGA-Datathon-2023/Data-Noobs/README.md

 ![Plot Title](Scatterplot.png)

-The scatterplot shows a relationship between total state awards and disbursement to date.
-There seems to be weak correlation betweeen them as the data points are not closely grouped.
+There is weak correlation betweeen them as the data points are not closely grouped.

 ![standardized residuals and leverage scatter plot](https://github.com/AGA-Datathon-2023/Data-Noobs/assets/148115960/90f92091-0146-40f3-937c-ce464728b757)

-If any point in this plot falls outside of Cook’s distance (the dashed lines) then it is considered to be an influential observation.In the example above, we can see that nothing falls outside of the dashed line.
-This means there are not any influential points in our regression model.
+All of the data points are within Cook's distance lines which indicates that there are no influential points in our model.

 ![fitted values and standardized residuals scatter plot](https://github.com/AGA-Datathon-2023/Data-Noobs/assets/148115960/06f323f1-0c74-4ea7-a7a8-a253c23ed7a3)